GII/emdb_core/docs/source/index.md

 There are two sections in this documentation:

 - [Concepts](core/concepts.md): Theoretical aspects of the core elements of the architecture and its software design.
-- [API documentation](core/API.rst): Documentation of the Python scripts of the core.
+- [Core API documentation](core/API.rst): Documentation of the ROS2 interface of the core components, including services and topics.
+- [Dummy nodes API documentation](core/dn_API.rst): Documentation of the dummy nodes, which are minimal implementations of the cognitive nodes.
+- [Auxiliary scripts](core/as_API.rst): Documentation of the auxiliary scripts that are used in the core components.

 ```{toctree}